What effect does a wet road surface have on a vehicle's braking ability?

 Explanation: When it is wet; your tyres do not grip the road surface as well as when it is dry and your stopping distance is increased.
 For these reasons you should slow down during or after rain and keep a greater distance from the vehicle in front.

-Browse All Questions Take a Mock Test
+Practice more questions for free Browse All Questions Take a Mock Test